 If you think a healthy salad is the best you can do for vegetarian meals in Hong Kong, think again.
-We’ve munched our way through a range of healthy vegetarian restaurants in Hong Kong – from fine-dining to food kiosks, and from organic to all-raw vegan establishments.
-All so we can bring you our round up of the best vegetarian and vegan restaurants in Hong Kong.
+We’ve munched our way through a range of healthy vegetarian restaurants – from fine-dining to food kiosks, and from organic to all-raw vegan establishments.
+All so we can bring you our round-up of the best vegetarian and vegan restaurants in Hong Kong.
 It’s a tough job, but someone’s gotta’ do it!

-Run by retired local Ivy, she puts her passion for cooking and organic vegetables right onto your plate.
+Fresca is run by retired local Ivy, who puts her passion for cooking and organic vegetables right onto your plate.
 With a huge selection of fresh organic salads, made from her farm or sourced locally, you can always guarantee good honest healthy food and drinks.
 There are also home-made gluten-free muffins, warm seasonal soup and health drinks galore.
 Grab a box and take away a salad or sit upstairs and enjoy a slice of happiness in the midst of the central craziness.

 Kung Tak Lam

-Started by two lovely Hong Kong expats on a mission to provide the 852 with the best juice and smoothies around, they not only succeeded, but have now evolved into four shops with raw, vegan snacks and meals along with the biggest selection of health juices and cleanses in town!
-Their latest child – ‘Teenie Genie’ a grab-and-go concept on Hollywood Road is our favourite!
+This spot was started by two lovely Hong Kong expats on a mission to provide the 852 with the best juice and smoothies around.
+They not only succeeded, but have now evolved into providing raw, vegan snacks and meals, along with the biggest selection of health juices and cleanses in town!

-With the same passion as us of creating a green life, OVOCAFÉ is one of our fav’s.
-Dedicated to healthiness and eco-living by serving fresh, tasty, vegetarian cuisine to the city inhabitants; from a selection of coffee beans and organic ingredients, creative salads and sandwich’s, we can’t quite get enough of their goodness – especially their soup of the day!
+Sharing our passion for moving to as green a life as possible, OVOCafé is one of our faves.
+It’s dedicated to healthiness and eco-living by serving fresh, tasty, vegetarian cuisine to the city inhabitants.
+From the selection of coffee beans and organic ingredients, creative salads and sandwiches, we can’t quite get enough of the goodness – especially the soup of the day!

 A stalwart on the South Indian vegetarian scene, Woodlands International Restaurant has been in TST next to the Shangri-La since 1981.
 Get your fill of curries, dosas, thalis and more with this massive menu of stick-to-your-ribs Indian cuisine.
 Tip: go on an empty stomach!

 Yenn Wong is now on to her ninth restaurant in Hong Kong, with her latest addition Mak Mak opening in The Landmark.
-Concentrating on Central Thai cuisines with a chic interior and punchy dishes this is a great restaurant for long dinners and veggie-lovers celebrations.
-While it is not completely vegetarian, it does have a whole veggie menu, which makes it perfect for a group dinner.
+Concentrating on Central Thai cuisines with a chic interior and punchy dishes, this is a great restaurant for long dinners and veggie-lovers’ celebrations.
+While it’s not completely vegetarian, it does have a whole veggie menu, which makes it perfect for a group dinner.
 We recommend the lab tau hoo (spicy salad of crispy tofu, roasted rice and mushroom, green lettuce).

 Long Men Lou (Chi Lin Vegetarian)

 For a truly zen experience, wander through the Nan Lian Buddhist garden at Diamond Hill to experience an elegant vegetarian meal (made with little to no salt or MSG) among peaceful chanting and elegant environs behind a waterfall.
-As one of the most popular Chinese vegetarian restaurants in Hong Kong, it’s wise to book your table in advance.
+This is one of the most popular Chinese vegetarian restaurants in Hong Kong, so it’s wise to book your table in advance.

 Dairy-free vegan fast food sums up this popular vegetarian restaurant in Hong Kong that creatively assembles mock-meat dishes galore.
-Even meat-eaters will love this vegan take on their favorite dishes – check out the signature Singaporean Laksa and BBQ Cha-siu with Rice and Beef noodles to see why.
-Locations throughout Hong Kong make Loving Hut accessible to locals, but it’s the Kowloon Bay location that carries vegan baked goods.
+Even meat-eaters will love this vegan take on their favourite dishes – check out the signature Singaporean laksa, the barbecued cha siu with rice, or the beef noodles to see why.
+The Kowloon Bay resto carries vegan baked goods too.
 Yum.

 So you think you’re ready to try ordering from pictures on a menu?
-TST’s Gaia Veggie Shop has a mixture of Asian and Italian dishes that will leave meat eaters questioning, “I can’t believe this isn’t meat?”
-Try the veggie sashimi or sushi (the California Roll is a specialty), or amaze yourself with the fake chicken Chicken Satay.
+TST’s Gaia Veggie Shop has a mixture of Asian and Italian dishes that will leave meat eaters questioning, “I can’t believe this isn’t meat!”
+Try the veggie sashimi or sushi (the California Roll is a specialty), or amaze yourself with the fake chicken satay.
 While not completely vegan, this is an adventure worth trying.

-Rumoured for having the best in “Pure Indian Vegetarian Food”, Branto Pure Veg Indian Food is certainly a fun spot to be daring when it comes to Indian vegetarian restaurants.
-A meal at Branto will set your taste buds spinning as you try and guess the ingredients, and your wallet will thank you for not being empty at the end of the meal.
+Rumoured as having the best in “Pure Indian Vegetarian Food”, Branto is certainly a fun spot if you want to be daring when it comes to Indian vegetarian restaurants.
+A meal at Branto will set your taste buds spinning as you try to guess the ingredients, and your wallet will thank you for not being empty at the end of the meal.